Facial Skin And Body Skin: Is There Any Difference?

 Generally, in females, the hypodermis is the thickest in areas such as buttocks, thighs, and hips.
 In males, it is the thickest in the thighs and the abdomen.
 However, when it comes to the face, both men and women have thick hypodermis deposits in their cheeks.

 If you touch the skin on your face, scalp, armpits, hands, and feet, you can feel the difference.
-That is the reason each body part demands specific skin care products and a thorough skin care routine.
+That is the reason each body part demands specific skin care products and a daily skin care routine.

 The skin on your face